2025-2026

 A chat interface felt natural for introducing dialogues in the form of conversations.
 My team and I created early concepts and simple prototypes for the interface and supporting modules, testing different approaches with students.

-While initial designs established functionality, they lacked polish and cohesion.
-I led a redesign of the entire UI and design system, improving consistency and aligning visual language with Dartmouth’s environmental color palette.
+While initial designs established functionality, style and user interactions with responses were inconsistent.
+I led a redesign of the design system, improving consistency and aligning visual language with Dartmouth’s environmental color palette.

 chat experience